PyforPhy/PHY432/modules/setup_unix/Unix_Shell.md

   ls
   {% endhighlight %}

-* Compare the files that you see with those of your neighbor (show or copy and paste into the chat)
+* Compare the files that you see with those of your neighbor

 #### Moving around the file system: `cd` ####